apuex/custom-eclipse-ide/README.md

 ### Add Repositories

     cd custom-eclipse-ide/releng/repo.config
+    vim pom.xml

 Add you favorite feature repository site to the &lt;repositories/&gt; section, with your favorite text editor.

 ### Create Your Customized Eclipse Project
 There are already pre-packed custom eclipse ide projects included for reference.
 You may

 * Edit the releng/xxx.product/xxx.product or,
-* Copy/Paste/Find/Replace..., and add it as a module to releng/pom.xml enjoy.
+* Copy/Paste/Find/Replace, and add it as a module to releng/pom.xml... enjoy.

 ### Add Features/Plugins to Customized Eclipse
 Add eclipse features instead of individual plugins, if your favorite feature is already packaged as feature, because it is too verbose to add individual plugins.